iptoux/wd2ntlm/README.md

 Output Options:
   --csv                 output file should be in csv fromat.
   --json                output file should be in JSON fromat.
-  --xlxs                output file should be in Excel fromat.
+  --xlsx                output file should be in Excel fromat.
 ```

 There are also some extra features like **define how many threads** should be used, or **debug** output.